weka/csi-wekafs/examples/dynamic_directory/README.md

    - Make sure `volumeType` is set to `dir/v1`
 2. Create CSI secret `csi-wekafs-api-secret`  (Located in [../common/csi-wekafs-api-secret.yaml](../common/csi-wekafs-api-secret.yaml))
 3. Create snapshotclass `snapshotclass-csi-wekafs` (Located in [../common/snapshotclass-csi-wekafs.yaml](../common/snapshotclass-csi-wekafs.yaml))
-4. Provision a new directory-based volume `pvc-wekafs-dir-api`
+4. Provision a new directory-backed volume `pvc-wekafs-dir-api`
 5. Create application that writes timestamp every 10 seconds into `/data/temp.txt`: `csi-app-on-dir-api`
 6. Create a snapshot of the PVC: `snapshot-pvc-wekafs-dir-api`
 7. Create a new volume from snapshot: `pvc-wekafs-dir-snapshot`